ab604/link-crawler/README.md

 - `LIB_URL`: Base URL for the link collection (this isn’t necessary as a secret, but makes updating easier in the future)
-- `GMAIL_USERNAME`: SMTP email username for email notification
+- `GMAIL_USERNAME`: Gmail email address used for email notification
 - `GMAIL_PASSWORD`: App Password for email notification.
 See [Create App passwords](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237)
 - `LIB_EMAIL_RECIPIENT`: Primary email recipient
 - `EMAIL_RECIPIENT`: CC email recipient (if desired)
-- `EMAIL_SENDER`: Gmail address used for email notification

 ## Github Pages Report